exercism/go/exercises/concept/elons-toys/.docs/introduction.md

 }
 ```

-The method on the struct can be called by:
+The method on the struct can be called via dot notation.

 ```go
 p := Person{Name: "Bronson"}